keithalewis/math/uf.md

 with a trading strategy.
 It also places instruments on equal footing to get a complete picture of risk across **all** asset classes.
-It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously describe all aspects of instrument trading.
+It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously discuss all aspects of instrument trading.

 ## Holding

 A holding is an _instrument_, _amount_, and _legal entity_.
 Examples of
-instruments are: stocks, bonds, futures, currencies, commodities, etc.
+instruments are: stocks, bonds, futures, currencies, commodities.
 They are traded in some amount: shares, notional, contracts, units, and physical quantity respectively.
 A legal entity is an individual or a corporation.
-Corporations can subdivide holdings by individual employees or trading groups.
+Corporations can subdivide holdings by individual traders.
 The holding $(i,a,e)$ indicates entity $e$ owns amount $a$ of instrument $i$.

 A _position_ is a set of holdings $\{(i_j,a_j,e_j)\}$.